billmdev/ludololz/README.md

-# Ludotests
+# Ludololz

-Prototyping the Ludo game to see how it works.
+Prototyping the Ludo game in Python as a POC to see how it works.